-87 This does not require an insurer to always liquidate the collateral but rather to have the capability to do so within the given time frame.
+This does not require an insurer to always liquidate the collateral but rather to have the capability to do so within the given time frame.

-- 1. provide the non-defaulting party the right to terminate and close out in a timely manner all transactions under the agreement upon an event of default, including in the event of insolvency or bankruptcy of the counterparty; - 2. provide for the netting of gains and losses on transactions (including the value of any collateral) terminated and closed out under it so that a single net amount is owed by one party to the other; - 3. allow for the prompt liquidation or setoff of collateral upon the event of default; - 4. be, together with the rights arising from the provisions required above, legally enforceable in each relevant jurisdiction upon the occurrence of an event of default and regardless of the counterparty's insolvency or bankruptcy.
+- 2. provide for the netting of gains and losses on transactions (including the value of any collateral) terminated and closed out under it so that a single net amount is owed by one party to the other; - 3. allow for the prompt liquidation or setoff of collateral upon the event of default; - 4. be, together with the rights arising from the provisions required above, legally enforceable in each relevant jurisdiction upon the occurrence of an event of default and regardless of the counterparty's insolvency or bankruptcy.